Why It Works

 A suckling pig is the easiest animal to roast in the world.
 Don't believe me?
 You should.
 You'd have to be a complete idiot to be able to start with a good pig and end up with something nothing short of extraordinarily, flabbergastingly delicious to eat a few hours later.
 I take that back.
 Even an idiot can do it.
 You'd have to be a diabolical madman of unrivaled genius bent on destroying deliciousness in order to ruin a good suckling pig.

 Seriously, it's holiday roasting for dummies, and one of my favorite foods of all time.

 But pork roasts?
 Nope.
 Not unless you're planning on cooking it on a spit.
-Well, little piggy, this week I'm going to repay my debt to you and your unique porcine pleasures by honoring you with not one, but four complete guides to serving you up for the holidays in various incarnations.
-Special thanks to our friends at Pat LaFrieda for selecting some awesome pork for us to work with this week.
+Well, little piggy, I'm going to repay my debt to you and your unique porcine pleasures by honoring you with a guide to serving you up for the holidays in various incarnations.
+Special thanks to our friends at Pat LaFrieda for selecting some awesome pork for us to work with.